hashicorp/terraform-provider-azurerm/website/docs/r/app_service_custom_hostname_binding.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which the App Service exists.
 Changing this forces a new resource to be created.

+* `app_service_slot` - (Optional) The name of the App Service Slot in which to add the Custom Hostname Binding.
+Changing this forces a new resource to be created.

 * `ssl_state` - (Optional) The SSL type.
 Possible values are `IpBasedEnabled` and `SniEnabled`.
 Changing this forces a new resource to be created.

 * `thumbprint` - (Optional) The SSL certificate thumbprint.
 Changing this forces a new resource to be created.